safa-diyarbakrli/taxi-q-learning/README-EN.md

   Epsilon (Exploration Rate): 0.1

 How to run:
-To train the agent from scratch: 1.
-Open the Jupyter Notebook taxi_q_learning.ipynb.
+To train the agent from scratch:

+1. Open the Jupyter Notebook taxi_q_learning.ipynb.
 2. Run the cells containing the TaxiEnv class definition and the visualization methods.
-3. Run the Training cell. o This will train the agent for 10,000 episodes. o It will automatically save the best Q-Table to taxi_q_table.csv.
+3. Run the Training cell.
+   o This will train the agent for 10,000 episodes. o It will automatically save the best Q-Table to taxi_q_table.csv.
 2. Test policy performance after training:
-Ensure taxi_q_table.csv exists in the directory (created after training).Then you can run the Testing cell.
+4. Ensure taxi_q_table.csv exists in the directory (created after training).
+5. Run the Testing cell.
+   o This will load the Q-Table from taxi_q_table.csv and run the agent in the environment. o It will display the final reward and a visualization of the agent's path.